DIY Personal Lubricant

-However, I think it’s important to talk about personal lubricant.
+However, I think it’s important to talk about personal lubricants.
 We need to be careful with what we put on and into our bodies.
 Being cautious of what I put on my skin is a huge part of my story and one of the main catalysts for my zero waste journey.

-Anything we put on our skin is quickly absorbed into our blood stream.
+Anything we put on our skin is quickly absorbed into our bloodstream.
 It’s worth paying attention to especially when your average drug store lube is full of ingredients you won’t be too happy with.

 Aqua, glycerin, hydroxyethyl cellulose, Gluconolactone, chlorhexidine digluconate, methylparaben, sodium hydroxide

 Glycerin can actually cause dryness, is toxic to sperm, and it’s a sugar which can lead to yeast infections.

 So, what’s a lazy, zero waste, newly-married girl to do?